Digging the Pit Of Success for TPC-DS

 - All the power and expressiveness of SQL - which agents know like the back of their hand.

 It's a no-brainer that it's better than raw SQL for agents.
+Every semantic layer blog said so, and we agreed with them.
 We just had to prove it.

 Aside